PLATOONProject/edge-cloud-framework/README.md

 Depending on your setup, the script might prompt you for sudo passwords of edge nodes' users or to confirm key fingerprints during the installation.
 Type `yes` or enter password and press `enter` where appropriate.

+## 5. Configure Rundeck/Munin (optional)

+Please note that the edge nodes have to be configured manually to be used by Rundeck and Munin.

+- Rundeck configuration: To configure the edge nodes, please follow the [tutorial](https://docs.rundeck.com/docs/learning/tutorial/creatingnodes.html) and [how-to](https://docs.rundeck.com/docs/learning/howto/ssh-on-linux-nodes.html).
+- Munin configuration: To configure the edge nodes, please follow the [instructions](https://munin-monitoring.org/download/).
+The edge nodes from `nodes.txt` are automatically added to the Munin server on the cloud server during the Framework installation, nodes are named as `node-X-Y-Z-W`, where `X`, `Y`, `Z`, and `W` denote parts of the node's IP address `X.Y.Z.W` as defined in `nodes.txt`.

 # Framework Usage

 Upon installing the Framework on the cloud server, navigate to http://localhost:4440/ to access Rundeck.
 Portainer will expose the UI over the port 9000: http://localhost:9000/.
+Munin is available at http://localhost:7000/munin/.
 When accessing Portainer for the first time, a prompt for setting up an admin password will appear.

 The login credentials for Rundeck will be by default set as:

 **Username:** admin

 **Password:** admin

-Please note that the automatic configuration of the edge nodes in Rundeck is not yet available (TODO).

 # Author and License